DarthEricXD/Experiment-in-Electrical-Technology-and-Electrical-Engineering/README.md

 3. The Usage Methods of Commonly Used Electronic Instruments and The Step Response of First-Order Circuits
 4. Research on Frequency Characteristics of Transmission Networks and RLC Series Resonant Circuits
 5. Crystal Diodes and Their Basic Applications
-6. Experiment 6: Analog Circuit Design
+6. Design of Transistor Common Emitter Amplification Circuit

 Details of the experiments can be found in the `Docs` folder.